davidkethel/javaScriptNinja/README.md

 Demonstrates the usage of of a function as an object constructor.
 Also shows that the This refers to individual objects context.

-When a functions is used as a constructur.
+When a functions is used as a constructor.
 * A new object is created.
 * This object is passed to the constructor as "this".
 * In The absence of any explicit return value, the new object is returned.